 Over-allotment transactions involve sales by the underwriter of securities in excess of the number of securities that underwriter are obligated to purchase.
 This creates a syndicate short position which may be either a covered short position or a naked short position.
 In a covered short position, the number of securities over-allotted by the underwriter is not greater than the number of securities that it may purchase in the over-allotment option.
-In a naked short position, the number of securities in the over-allotment option.
-In a naked short position by exercising its over-allotment option and/or purchasing securities in the open market.
+In a naked short position, the number of securities involved is greater than the number of securities in the over-allotment option.
+The underwriter may close out any short position by exercising its over-allotment option and/or purchasing securities in the open market.

 Syndicate covering transactions involve purchases of securities in the open market after the distribution has been completed in order to cover syndicate short positions.
 In determining the source of securities to close out the short position, the underwriter will consider, among other things, the price of securities available for purchase in the open market as compared with the price at which they may purchase securities through exercise of the over-allotment option.
-If the underwriter sells more securities than could be covered by exercise of the over-allotment option and, therefore, have a naked short position, the position can be closed out only by buying securities in the open market.
+If the underwriter sells more securities than could be covered by exercise of the over-allotment option and, therefore, have a naked short position can be closed out only by buying securities in the open market.
 A naked short position is more likely to be created if the underwriter is concerned that after pricing there could be downward pressure on the price of the securities in the open market that could adversely affect investors who purchase in the offering.